What's the news?

 As the number of mobile users continues to grow so too does the need to optimize specifically for the customer experience on mobile.
 The mobile SERP has become increasingly contextual, displaying different layouts depending on the search query, the location from where the search is performed, and user’s past search behaviors on that device.
 In fact, this is how Google improves its own customer experience for its search users.

-With these changes, brands should continue to focus on 3 primary objectives to succeed with the mobile-first index:
+With these changes, brands should continue to focus on 3 primary objectives to succeed with the mobile-first indexing:

 - Quality.
 Quality content is authoritative and engaging.